-Adequate funding is not the overwhelming issue in shrinking the backlog of claims and appeals encountered by long-suffering veterans through the beleaguered Veterans Benefits Administration.
-VVA will continue to work with the VBA to introduce and integrate pilot IT projects that have shown promise in streamlining the compensation and pension system, including the bloat of claims currently before the Board of Veterans Appeals.
 There also must be: competency-based testing of service representatives and VA adjudicators; "challenge training" for all staff; expansion of the "lane" model to reduce the scandalous number of overpayment cases.

-On a parallel track, there needs to be real accountability in the management of the VHA.
-One key to achieving this is to overhaul the system of bonuses for the Senior Executive Service.
-Bonuses should reward only those who have done stellar work over and above their normal responsibilities, and those who innovate and improve the systems and projects under their auspices.
+On a parallel track, there still needs to be real accountability in the management of both the VBA and VHA.
+One key to achieving this, as we've advocated for several years, is to overhaul the system of bonuses for the Senior Executive Service.
+Bonuses should reward those who have done stellar work over and above their normal responsibilities, and those who innovate and improve the systems and projects under their auspices.
 Conversely, any manager or supervisor who lies to a veteran, to their supervisor, or to a Member of Congress should be dismissed for cause.